-These days there are reasons to be cheerful if you want a family hatchback without paying a ‘made in Germany’ premium.
+The new Toyota Corolla arrives on the road at a time where there are reasons to be cheerful if you want a family hatchback without paying a ‘made in Germany’ premium.

 Toyota would have you add the new Corolla to that list.
 Confused?
 Don’t be.
-That name hasn’t been seen in this country for more than 10 years, but the sharp-edged hatchback before you (along with its estate and saloon derivatives) is essentially a direct replacement for Toyota’s ultra-pragmatic but slow-selling Auris.
+That name hasn’t been seen in this country for more than 10 years, but the sharp-edged hatchback before you (along with its estate and saloon derivatives) is essentially a direct replacement for the ultra-pragmatic but slow-selling Toyota Auris.
 And it is a model of monumental significance for the brand – a revival of the world’s top-selling nameplate, at least in Europe, where the competition is fiercer and the standards higher than anywhere else in the world.